BOJ's Kuroda: Impact of negative rates on economy unknown

 "Negative short-term interest rates could be possible and (may have been) experimented in some countries in the past.
 But that's only to some extent and for quite a short time," he said in a seminar.

-Kuroda added that the BOJ will maintain its aggressive asset-buying program "in coming months and years" to achieve its 2 percent inflation target in a stable manner.
+Kuroda added that the BOJ will maintain its aggressive asset-buying programme "in coming months and years" to achieve its 2 percent inflation target in a stable manner.

 "Given the situation where short-term interest rates are near zero, there is no way other than to implement what people call unconventional monetary measures when the economy requires monetary easing," he said.